Merkel says she and Putin want political solution in Syria

-BERLIN German Chancellor Angela Merkel said on Friday that she and Russian President Vladimir Putin both favored a political solution in Syria.
+BERLIN German Chancellor Angela Merkel said on Friday that she and Russian President Vladimir Putin both favoured a political solution in Syria.

 "The latest massacre in Houla showed once again how terrible the human and human rights situation is in Syria," Merkel said at a joint news conference with Putin after talks in Berlin.